Fronza Woods: Killing Time (1979)

-Killing Time is a 1979 narrative short film written and directed by Fronza Woods.
+Killing Time is a 1979 narrative short film written and directed by Woods.
 The film is a dark comedy that follows a woman (played by Woods but credited with the stage name "Sage Brush") as she prepares to commit suicide.
 The duration of the film is 9 minutes.
 Richard Brody called Killing Time "very simply, one of the best short films that I've ever seen."
-In response, Woods reflected: "The most beautiful, thoughtful, understanding and generous analysis being Richard Brody’s review of the series in his The Front Row column for the New Yorker.
+In response, Woods reflected: "The most beautiful, thoughtful, understanding and generous analysis being Richard Brody’s review of the series in his The Front Row column for The New Yorker.
 I was touched and stunned that he was able to empathize so deeply with the plight of black women filmmakers of that era."
 Hugues Perrot describes the film: "...a bitter and insolent ballad, shows the casual disarray of a woman, alone in her room, searching for the appropriate attire for her suicide.
 In a jaunty rather than joyful tone (her artificially cheerful whistling), the film ends up hypnotising us, humour acting less as a safety valve than as a corollary of despair."
 Woods says of the film: "I would have a protagonist whose inability to decide what to wear in order to kill herself would ultimately save her life.
 It was never a film about suicide.
 It's a film about what you think will happen if you kill yourself.
 I don't want to make light of suicide, it's not a light matter."
-Speaking on the impetus and conditions that bore Killing Time (1979), Woods describes what, in many ways, was a serendipitous orchestration of constraint: "To tell the truth, Killing Time was the best I could come up with, on the quick, for a subject for a student film.
+Speaking on the film's origins, Woods recalls: "Killing Time was the best I could come up with, on the quick, for a subject for a student film.
 It was developed around this very simple truth a friend observed about me—that I would never be able to commit suicide because I wouldn't know what to wear."
-Meditating on themes such as vanity, ego, self-pity, self-importance, and, as counter-intuitive as it may seem, the life-saving effects of indecision, Woods's film sought to employ humor not as a means of trivializing the subject of suicidal ideation, but, instead, as a way of humanizing it.
+Meditating on vanity, ego, self-pity, and self-importance, Woods's film sought to use humor as a means of humanizing suicidal ideation.